cvmfs/doc-cvmfs/apx-parameters.rst

 CVMFS_NFS_SHARED                If set a path, used to store the NFS maps in an SQlite database, instead of the usual LevelDB storage in the cache directory.
 CVMFS_PAC_URLS                  Chain of URLs pointing to PAC files with HTTP proxy configuration information.
 CVMFS_PROXY_RESET_AFTER         Delay in seconds after which CernVM-FS will retry the primary proxy group in case of a fail-over to another group.
+CVMFS_PROXY_TEMPLATE            Overwrite the default proxy template in Geo-API calls.
+Only needed for debugging.
 CVMFS_PUBLIC_KEY                Colon-separated list of repository signing keys.
 CVMFS_QUOTA_LIMIT               Soft-limit of the cache in Megabyte.
 CVMFS_RELOAD_SOCKETS            Directory of the sockets used by the CernVM-FS loader to trigger hotpatching/reloading.
 CVMFS_REPOSITORIES              Comma-separated list of fully qualified repository names that shall be mountable under /cvmfs.
+CVMFS_REPOSITORY_DATE           A timestamp in ISO format (e.g. ``2007-03-01T13:00:00Z``).
+Selects the repository state as of the given date.
 CVMFS_REPOSITORY_TAG            Select a named repository snapshot that should be mounted instead of ``trunk``.
 CVMFS_ROOT_HASH                 Hash of the root file catalog, implies ``CVMFS_AUTO_UPDATE=no``.
+CVMFS_SEND_INFO_HEADER          If set to *yes*, include the cvmfs path of downloaded data in HTTP headers.
+CVMFS_SERVER_CACHE_MODE         Enable special cache semantics for a client used as a release manager repository base line.
 CVMFS_SERVER_URL                Semicolon-separated chain of Stratum~1 servers.
-CVMFS_EXTERNAL_URL              Semicolon-separated chain of webservers serving external data chunks CVMFS_SHARED_CACHE              If set to *no*, makes a repository use an exclusive cache.
+CVMFS_SHARED_CACHE              If set to *no*, makes a repository use an exclusive cache.
 CVMFS_STRICT_MOUNT              If set to *yes*, mount only repositories that are listed in ``CVMFS_REPOSITORIES``.
 CVMFS_SYSLOG_FACILITY           If set to a number between 0 and 7, uses the corresponding LOCAL$n$ facility for syslog messages.
 CVMFS_SYSLOG_LEVEL              If set to 1 or 2, sets the syslog level for CernVM-FS messages to LOG_DEBUG or LOG_INFO respectively.
+CVMFS_SYSTEMD_NOKILL            If set to *yes*, modify the command line to ``@vmfs2 ...`` in order to act as a systemd lowlevel storage manager.
 CVMFS_TIMEOUT                   Timeout in seconds for HTTP requests with a proxy server.
 CVMFS_TIMEOUT_DIRECT            Timeout in seconds for HTTP requests without a proxy server.
-CVMFS_EXTERNAL_TIMEOUT          Timeout in seconds for HTTP requests to an external-data server with a proxy server CVMFS_EXTERNAL_TIMEOUT_DIRECT   Timeout in seconds for HTTP requests to an external-data server without a proxy server CVMFS_TRACEFILE                 If set, enables the tracer and trace file system calls to the given file.
+CVMFS_TRACEFILE                 If set, enables the tracer and trace file system calls to the given file.
 CVMFS_USE_GEOAPI                Request order of Stratum 1 servers and fallback proxies via Geo-API.
 CVMFS_USER                      Sets the ``gid`` and ``uid`` mount options.
 Don't touch or overwrite.
 CVMFS_USYSLOG                   All messages that normally are logged to syslog are re-directed to the given file.
 This file can grow up to 500kB and there is one step of log rotation.
 Required for $\mu$CernVM.
-CVMFS_SERVER_CACHE_MODE         Enable special cache semantics for a client used as a release manager repository base line.
-CVMFS_HIDE_MAGIC_XATTRS         If set to *yes* the client will not expose CernVM-FS specific extended attributes
 =============================== ====================================================================================================================================================================================